 How long does it take for ESR to return to normal?

-In a majority of cases, it takes around twenty-four hours for the ESR levels to return to normal levels.
+In most cases, it takes around twenty-four hours for the ESR levels to return to normal levels.
 The levels of CRP may take a day to normal.
 In this way, it will help in the elimination of inflammation.

 Facts about ESR in Blood